 Ask your workers, which communication channel suits them – email, texts, phone calls, video calls – and find that delicate balance to connect with them on a regular basis.

 While it is important that you keep track of key metrics for your organization, make sure that you monitor with the right balance because too much oversight can show signs of mistrust to workers.
 If your workers are completing targets up to your standard and within the timeframe, what’s not to trust?

 9. Be a good listener

 When you listen to your staff patiently, you make them feel that they are important.
 A successful manager is the one who listens to their workers patiently, communicates trust and respect, inquires about workload and progress without controlling every part of the activity and without over-communicating.

 10. Resist the urge to micromanage

 Show trust and you will receive the same in the back.
 As you don’t check your regular workers while they are in the office, you shouldn’t do that to your remote staff too.
-Regular one-on-one check-ins help you avoid controlling every part of an activity, while still keeping you aware of employee’s performance and provide you with an opportunity to ensure feedback goes both ways.
+Regular one-on-one check-ins help you avoid controlling every part of an activity, while still keeping you aware of employee’s performance and providing you with an opportunity to ensure feedback goes both ways.